Reconnecting the Missouri River Floodplain

 Moving a Levee on the Missouri River

-Listen this episode of TNC's podcast, It's in Our Nature, to hear more about this project from TNC staff and partners.
+Listen to this episode of TNC's podcast, It's in Our Nature, to hear from TNC staff and partners about this project.

 Opening: You're listening to It's in Our Nature, the podcast that celebrates the connections between people and nature.
 With host, Adam McLane, The Nature Conservancy's Missouri state director.
 For more information, visit nature.org/missouri.

 Adam McLane: Hi everyone.
 I'm Adam McLane, Missouri state director for The Nature Conservancy.
 Thanks for joining us today.
 This is episode number three of our podcast, where our goal is to share stories that highlight the connection between people and nature...and the amazing things that can happen when we work together.
 And if there was ever a story to tell that falls into that category of amazing and people working with nature, instead of against it, this is it.
 We're excited to be a part of this project and excited to share it with you all today.
 But before we get started, one request, it's the request I always give in these podcasts.
 If you like it, please pass it along to somebody else.
 Joining me in the studio is Barbara Charry, who is our floodplain and nature-based solutions strategy manager in Missouri; and joining us via zoom - on the other side of the state is Corina Zhang, who's an engineer with the U.S. Army Corps Engineers - Omaha district; and Regan Griffin, who's a board member of the Atchison County Levee District.
 So today we're going to talk about how these people and a host of other partners and community members moved to levee.
 You heard that right...we moved to levee!
 So let's jump into it, Regan, well first thanks for joining.
 And second question-wise, just help us all understand Rock Port, where is this place?
 Just take us there.
 What's the community like.
 What makes it special?